sinai-computational-pathology/CPath_SAIF/README.md

 ### Inclusion Criteria

 Slides included in this study meet the following criteria:

-- Digitized dermatopathology slides from multiple sites
+- Digitized dermatopathology slides within the Mount Sinai Health System (MSHS)
-- Racially diverse patient population
-- Sufficient tissue quality and coverage
-- Availability of self-reported race and relevant clinical metadata
+- Available self-reported race in patient level

-- Consent for research use
+-To prevent data leakage, slides from the same patient are not assigned to both training and validation folds.

 **Summary of the skin dataset by self-reported race compared with Mount Sinai healthcare system, New York City population, and public source (TCGA).**